 The resulting tiny house looks plenty roomy and open, despite being confined to the width of a semi trailer.

 And it’s not just a room — you get a kitchen and a bathroom, too.
 Check out the waterfall shower head in the bathroom.

 It’s unclear how these trailers get power, water or how they dump waste.
-The folks at Business Insider interviewed Sokolowski and note that the team that makes these trailers wants to make a model that’s completely self-sustainable with solar power and water collected from the rain.
+The folks at Business Insider earlier this year interviewed Sokolowski and note that the team that makes these trailers wants to make a model that’s completely self-sustainable with solar power and water collected from the rain.

 Sokolowski says that using refrigerated trailers as a base cuts production time and costs.
 The trailers are already insulated and they’re cheap, being in a huge supply as they’re always getting retired.
 Of course, since they’re still very much trailers, they can be moved to wherever the hot spot for the season is.
 It also means that they can be parked in remote areas where you wouldn’t find any other accommodations.

 Good Spot already has four floorplans with: twin, standard, accessibility, and single.
 The company is even brewing up a restaurant trailer.

 The twin gets you sleeping for two in a small 183 square foot unit, while the rest are 33 sq km.
 The standard can sleep a family of six and the accessibility sleeps five.
 As you could probably guess, a single sleeps four.
 Those larger units cost about A$108,816 to build.

 The trailers are currently being used in two seasonal locations and Sokolowski notes that they were booked out through the summer and making money.
 A stay currently costs A$68 to A$204, which sounds cooler than staying in a tiny room in a big hotel.
 Sadly, Good Spot is only in Europe for now.
 But it does have plans to build and sell the trailers as regular tiny homes in the future.